-Hwayoung Cho PhD, RN
+Hwayoung Cho, PhD, RN

 About Hwayoung Cho

-Dr. Cho’s areas of expertise are nursing informatics, mobile health, usability, symptom science, innovative methods, and underserved populations.
+Dr. Cho’s areas of expertise are nursing informatics, electronic health records, clinical decision support, mobile health, usability, symptom science, innovative methods, health disparities and underserved populations.
 Her recent research focuses on how to design and tailor technology-based interventions for vulnerable groups.
 Technology-based intervention have the potential to be an effective delivery mode of health information for underserved populations with chronic diseases because these populations often face barriers to accessing health information.
 An important part of her research is evaluating the usability of health information technology with an in-depth understanding of interactions between user, system, task, and real-world environment.
 As usability factors are major obstacles to technology adoption, usability must be considered before and after prototyping takes place to support the quality of technology in use.
 Dr. Cho has conducted multi-level usability evaluations using the most appropriate evaluation methods at each stage throughout the development process of the technology, including both quantitative as well as qualitative approaches, such as an innovative eye-tracking method, a card sorting technique, a heuristic evaluation, a cognitive walk-through, think-aloud protocols, focus groups and in-depth interviews.